coretao-infra/moreLLMMCP/scratchpad/ci-cd.md

 This document describes the canonical approach to continuous integration and continuous deployment (CI/CD) for the moreLLMMCP project, following strict minimalism, security, and Azure-native best practices.

+# Implementation of CI/CD is temporarily parked/nice to have

 ## Goals
 - Automate infrastructure provisioning (Terraform) and code deployment (Azure Functions) using a public repository.
 - Ensure all secrets and environment-specific values are managed securely (never in source control).